 Are you feeling confused, overwhelmed, or unsure about this ‘setting boundaries’ thing?
 Don’t!

 You let your kids know what is okay and what is not okay, right?
 That’s setting a boundary.

 If someone was stealing out of your purse, would you let them?
 That’s setting a boundary.

 How I’m doing with boundaries

 I’m still practicing how/when to set personal boundaries, but since beginning it, it has made a few changes in my life.
-Living with chronic pain and fibromyalgia does numerous things on a person’s esteem and confidence, but now I feel more secure in my surroundings, and with others.
-My pain levels are not as severe, but I think that has more to do with lower stress levels I get from setting personal boundaries.
+Living with chronic pain and fibromyalgia does numerous things to a person’s esteem and confidence, but now I feel more secure in my surroundings, and with others.
+My pain levels are not as severe, but I think that has more to do with the lower stress levels I get from setting personal boundaries.
 All in all, it’s been a healthy benefit emotionally, physically, and mentally!
 I’ve even extended this to my kids’ friends.
 Read about why and how I did it.